 Note that if e.g. you're developing Blink, you'll want to do this in you Blink directory (likely third_party/WebKit) as well.

 Post initial checkout, you should be able to switch between projects via

 If you'd like to only sync to the last known good revision (lkgr), you can add a safe sync URL like so at the bottom of your solution (by editing the .gclient file in your checkout directory):

 NOTE: Because of technical limitations you can only add a safesync_url after you've done your initial sync until this bug is fixed.

 NOTE: If you use lkgr, gclient sync will ignore svn revisions you want to sync to using the -r or -H arguments.
 You need to comment out lkgr from your .gclient first.

 NOTE: If you use lkgr when running gclient sync, note that rebasing a branch and sticking with lkgr can be a little tricky.
 Instead of rebasing on origin/master, rebase on origin/lkgr.

 NOTE: If you change to lkgr with any open branches, they will get confused and have merge conflicts.
 If you must change while branches are open, it is a good idea to move all your changes using git cherry-pick to fresh branches based off of the lkgr version of master.

-If developing Blink and Blink repo is also unmanaged (as described below), you'll need to pull Blink as well, as follows:
+If developing Blink, you'll need to pull Blink as well, as follows: